 As I’ve mentioned before, I am not sold on restrictive, calorie counting diets.
 I wholeheartedly believe that a truly healthy diet is one that includes a range of foods from every nutritional group.
 Deciding what to eat should never be a preoccupation or obsession, but it should be mindful.

 Mindful eating centres around consuming food on physical cues, such as our bodies’ hunger signals, and not emotional ones, like eating because your bored.
 No food group is off-limits but it’s important to consider what your body needs.
 So when you body says ‘I need something sweet’ don’t shut off the signal, just switch your thinking.

 Addicted to banana bread?
 Try Jamie Oliver’s superfood protein loaf with just 213 calories per slice.
 Want something sweet after dinner?
 This frozen yogurt layer cake will satisfy your sweet tooth without sending you into a spiral of guilt.
 Need something substantial to get you through a grueling day at work?
 Two words: healthy. pancakes.

 Thursday: Try a completely new workout

 If you do what you’ve always done, you’ll get what you’ve always got.
-I completely understand if this quote has got your eyes rolling back into your skull.
+I completely understand if this quote your eyes rolling back into your skull.
 I get that it sounds like it should be superimposed over a picture of a sunset and sold as tacky office inspirational poster.
 But it is true.

 If your level of enthusiasm for your current fitness and exercise regime is bordering on nonexistent it’s time to shake it up.
 Pick a class that you’ve never tried out before and commit.
 It could be as unimposing as a yoga class at Goodlife Health Club or as outlandish as roller hockey.